zeromq/ingescape/doc/content/blog/your_first_agent.md

 Agents are connected to one another by ***mapping*** outputs from agents to inputs of other agents.
 The set of ***mappings*** in a system composes the actual system communication architecture.
 We'll come back to this in further articles.
 The concept of *mapping* is not mandatory to understand this first example.

-### Jump into the code
+### The code
 Here we are, this is all you need to know to design your first agent.
 The example below is developed in C. The code is filled with comments enabling to understand each function and each code block.
 Just after the code example are several resources to help you compile it on different operating systems dans developing environments.

-We recommend that you immediately copy and paste the code below in your favorite editor.
+We recommend that you immediately copy and paste this code in your favorite C code editor.

 {{< highlight c "linenos=table,linenostart=1" >}}
 #include <stdio.h>